yogeshrnaik/projects/README.md

 This demonstrates ManyToMany relationship between Employee and Skills.

 ### yogesh-naik-ee
-Application developed using Java 8 + JUnit + Intellij Idea during interview processs of EqualExperts.
+Application developed using Java 8 + JUnit + Intellij Idea to learn about TDD

 This project contains different programs such as:
 * Shopping Cart